alliecatowo/todo-project/README.md

 1. Clone the repository:
    `git clone https://github.com/yourusername/your-repo-name.git`
+2. Copy the development env to your main env:
+    `cp .env.development .env`
-2. Install NPM packages:
+3. Install NPM packages:
    `cd your-repo-name npm install`
-3. Start the server:
+4. Start the server:
     `npm start`
-4. Start the frontend:
+5. Start the frontend:
     `cd frontend npm start`
-5. Install MongoDB and start the server:
+6. Install MongoDB and start the server:
     `mongod`
     1. If you are using Windows, you may need to run `mongod` as an administrator.
     2. If you are using macOS, you may need to install mongo via brew and run `brew services start mongodb-community@4.4`.
-6. Open your browser and visit `http://localhost:3000`.
+7. Open your browser and visit `http://localhost:3000`.

 ## Usage